 Lifelites works tirelessly to donate magical technology that life-limited and disabled children in hospices can use to play, be creative, communicate and control something for themselves.
-However, the equipment we donate comes at a cost, and we are only able to continue donating it because of people like you.
+However, the equipment we donate doesn't come cheap, and we are only able to continue donating it because of people like you.

-We don’t know what the future of assistive technology holds, but we know that it has the potential to change young lives.
-We need your help to explore the potential of future technology.
+We don’t know what the future of assistive technology holds, but we know that it has the potential to change the lives of children with short lives.
+We need your help to invest in the future of technology.